 ingredients for greek pasta salad including parsley, lemon juice, lemon zest, capers, feta, red onion, olive oil, pepper, oregano, bell pepper, salt, cucumber, cherry tomatoes, kalamata olives and farfalle pasta.

-• Pasta: Farfalle (bowtie) pasta is a classic shape for pasta salad for good reason.
-The short pieces match the size of the vegetables and tomatoes, making for a perfect, easy to grab bite.
-And, the ridges capture all the delicious dressing.
+• Pasta: Farfalle (bowtie) pasta’s short pieces match the size of the veggies, and the ridges capture the delicious dressing.
 If you need to substitute, chose a similar short pasta like rotini or penne.

-• Cucumber: Invest in the smaller, thinner cucumber varieties like English or Persian if you can.
-They tend to be much more flavorful than the large American slicing cucumber, with sweeter, more delicate skin.
-If the big cucumbers are all that’s available, make sure you peel off the waxy skin and scoop out the seeds.
+• Cucumber: Look for smaller, thinner varieties like English or Persian, which tend to be sweeter.
+If the big slicing cucumbers are all that’s available, peel off the waxy skin.

-• Cherry tomatoes: Cherry tomatoes add bursts of bright, sweet, fresh summery flavor.
+• Tomatoes: Cherry tomatoes add bursts of sweet summery flavor.
 Grape tomatoes or even a ripe but firm chopped heirloom tomato would also work well.

 • Flavor makers: Capers and Kalamata olives bring the brine, shallots add a mild oniony sweetness, and flat leaf (Italian) parsley adds freshness.
 If you don’t have shallot, a small red onion or a couple of green onions also work well.

-• Feta: Feta cheese really pulls its weight flavor-wise, adding a tangy, creamy, salty punch to this otherwise rather delicate pasta salad.
-Grab a high quality sheep's milk feta packed in brine, as the pre-crumbled stuff tends to be rubbery.
+• Feta: Grab a high quality sheep’s milk feta packed in brine, as the pre-crumbled stuff tends to be less vibrant.
 If you’re avoiding dairy, feel free to leave it off.

-• Dressing: The bright dressing is made of my usual suspects.
-You really can’t go wrong with fresh lemon, red wine vinegar, garlic, dried oregano, salt, pepper, and olive oil, particularly with a full-flavored oil like our Greek Koroneiki.
+• Dressing: You really can’t go wrong with fresh lemon, red wine vinegar, garlic, dried Greek oregano, salt, pepper, and olive oil, particularly with a full-flavored oil like our Greek Koroneiki.

 How to Make Greek Pasta Salad